UnLock Our Jobs Encourages Policy Makers to Adopt Comprehensive Control Plan; Avoid Controversial and Ineffective Measures

 SPRINGFIELD, IL – Today, the White House announced John Goss, former director of the Indiana Department of Natural Resources and former executive director of the Indiana Wildlife Federation, is the federal Asian carp czar.
 In response to this development, Mark Biel, chairman of UnLock Our Jobs, released the following statement:

-“While I respect the administration’s efforts on this issue, I believe the only way to READ MORE
+“While I respect the administration’s efforts on this issue, I believe the only way to achieve READ MORE